Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Introduction

-Because measurements translate quantum bits to classical bits, errors in measurements can be corrected classically via post-processing.
-To do so generally requires preparing and measuring all possible combinations of input basis states for $n$ qubits, from which one can construct a \textit{confusion matrix} of the measured results.
-This confusion matrix can be inverted to correct to readout errors, but the size of this matrix grows exponentially in the number of qubits, making both the characterization and inversion steps intractable for large qubit numbers.
-As a result, experimentalists often resort to performing \textit{local} readout correction \cite{bravyi2021mitigating}, in which an individual confusion matrix is measured and inverted for each qubit.
+Because measurements translate quantum bits to classical bits, errors in terminating measurements can be mitigated classically via post-processing.
+One approach requires preparing and measuring all possible combinations of input basis states for $n$ qubits, from which one can construct a \emph{confusion matrix} of the measured results.
+Applying the inverse of the confusion matrix on the resulting outcome distribution often mitigates measurement errors.
+This strategy is limited to a subset of measurement errors, since the confusion matrix does not capture the effect of coherent measurement errors on quantum superpositions.
+Another limitation of this approach is its poor scalability: the size of this matrix grows exponentially in the number of qubits, making both the characterization and inversion steps intractable for large qubit numbers.
+As a result, experimentalists often resort to performing \emph{local} readout correction \cite{bravyi2021mitigating}, in which an individual confusion matrix is measured and inverted for each qubit.
 While this can correct individual readout errors, it cannot correct correlated bit-flips.
-Alternative strategies for improving qubit readout include encoding qubits in a repetition code prior to readout \cite{gunther2021improving, hicks2022active}, which comes at the cost of additional ancillae qubits.
-By tailoring noise in measurement into a stochastic bit-flip channel, we show that it is possible to correct readout errors for any input state without any matrix inversion or ancillae qubits.
-To do so, it is sufficient to characterize a single input states (e.g., $\ket{0^{\otimes n}}$ for $n$ qubits) under MRC, from which a quasi-probability distribution can be constructed.
+Alternative strategies for improving qubit readout include encoding qubits in a repetition code prior to readout \cite{gunther2021improving, hicks2022active}, which comes at the cost of additional ancillae qubits, or correcting readout errors based on the results of detector tomography \cite{chen2019detector, maciejewski2020mitigation}.
+By tailoring noise in measurements into a stochastic bit-flip channel, we show that it is possible to correct readout errors for any input state without matrix inversion, ancillae qubits, or full tomography.
+To do so, it is sufficient to characterize readout errors on a single input state (e.g., $\ket{0^{\otimes n}}$ for $n$ qubits) under MRC, from which a quasi-probability distribution can be constructed.
 Readout correction is then performed by inverting the quasi-probability distribution on the measured bit-string results.
-We compare local readout correction to our quasi-probabilistic protocol for a large number of structured and random input states on eight qubits, and show that our protocol improves the results in 91.5\% of the circuits.
+We compare full and local readout correction to our quasi-probabilistic protocol for a large number of structured and random input states on eight qubits, and show that our protocol improves the results in over 90\% of the circuits.
 Moreover, we show that this scheme extends to mid-circuit measurements (MCMs), and demonstrate the mitigation of readout errors used to perform real-time feedback to correct for bit-flip errors on an entangled qubit.